 - Serve & Enjoy.

 - Use white pepper if you don’t want black specks throughout your mashed potato.
 The taste won’t be any different as it’s just a visual thing some people might prefer.

 - I use chives in this recipe, but you can swap these out for any kind of herb.
 Another great herb people love to use is some parsley.

 - You can replace the sour cream for a different dairy such as cream or even milk.
 If you’re using milk, I would add slightly less to avoid making the mash too runny.

 On top of side dishes, there is a ton of other delicious slow cooker recipes that will work great with this recipe.
-If you have two slow cookers, then you can have the main meal cooking in one and the potato mash cooking in the other.
+If you have two slow cookers, then you can have the main meal cooking in one and the potatoes cooking in the other.

-That’s all I have on the tasty slow cooker mashed potatoes recipe.
-If you have any thoughts, tips or anything else, then feel free to leave a comment right below.
+That’s all I have to say about this tasty slow cooker mashed potatoes recipe.
+If you have any thoughts, tips, or anything else, then feel free to leave a comment right below.